 The Australian Open Access Strategy Group describes monograph developments more fully.

 Knowledge Unlatched is a new business model for publishing books.
-Flinders University Libary is a supporter member (2016 and 2017) of this initiative.
+Flinders University Library is a supporter member (2016 and 2017) of this initiative.

 While conferences were early to have an online presence, many used them mainly for promotion and registration not necessarily dissemination and preservation of the proceedings.
 However this is changing, and there are now options for open conferences too, covering the spectrum of platinum, gold and green.